 The ORSA report is a material output of the ongoing ORSA and ERM processes.
-It reports on the dynamic elements of the ORSA process, focussing on the moving components of the Group's solvency and risk profile to enable management to make informed decisions.
-The Group has received confirmation from the PRA that it should submit a single Group ORSA, covering both the Group and LUK rather than one each for the Group and LUK, for the annual periods 2016 to 2019.
+It reports on the dynamic elements of the ORSA process, focusing on the moving components of the Group's solvency and risk profile to enable management to make informed decisions.
+The PRA confirmed that a single ORSA, covering both the Group and LUK should be submitted rather than one each, for the annual periods 2016 to 2018.
+With the change in Group Supervision effective 1 January 2019 the Group ORSA report being prepared for review, challenge and approval by the LHL Board at the 2019 first quarter meeting is a transitional ORSA.
+A solo entity ORSA will be prepared for LUK and submitted to the PRA in line with regulatory requirements.

 In summary, current year monitoring processes feed into the Group CRO's quarterly ORSA report to the Board; whilst the forward looking forecasting process feeds into the annual ORSA report.
-In both instances the reports are used to support decision making and are standing agenda items for the Boards and other committees.
+In both instances the reports are used to support decision making and are standing agenda items for the Board and other committees.